Sammy Strain

-Samuel Strain Jr. (born December 9, 1939) is an American R&B vocalist, known for his time as a member of Little Anthony and the Imperials (1958–1972; 1992–2005) and The O'Jays (1975–1992).
+Samuel Strain Jr. (born December 9, 1939) is an American retired R&B vocalist, known for his time as a member of Little Anthony and the Imperials (1961–1972; 1992–2004) and The O'Jays (1976–1992).

 He holds the unusual distinction of being twice inducted into the Rock and Roll Hall of Fame: in 2005 with the O'Jays and in 2009 with Little Anthony and the Imperials.

 Early life

 Strain was born to Sammy Strain Sr. and Margaret Mosley in Brooklyn in 1939.
 He visited the Apollo Theater as a teenager, and dropped out of Alexander Hamilton High School, Brooklyn age 16.

 Career

 Strain formed The Chips with several friends in 1956.
 He sang with a tenor voice.

-In 1958, Strain joined The Imperials; they later reunited with their lead singer and reformed Little Anthony and the Imperials.
+In 1961, Strain joined The Imperials; they later reunited with their lead singer and reformed Little Anthony and the Imperials.

-From 1975 to 1992, Strain was part of The O'Jays replacing original member William Powell as he was diagnosed with colon cancer, he rejoined the Imperials, and sang with them until retiring in 2005.
+From 1976 to 1992, Strain was part of The O'Jays replacing original member William Powell as he was diagnosed with colon cancer, he rejoined the Imperials, and sang with them until retiring in 2004.

 Strain was twice inducted into the Rock and Roll Hall of Fame: in 2005 with the O'Jays and in 2009 with Little Anthony and the Imperials.